php-censor/php-censor/docs/en/workers/worker.md

 ### By Systemd

 You can use systemd to run the worker.
 Configuration for the unit is almost the same as supervisord's configuration.
-Just copy this config to `/etc/systemd/system/php-censor.service` with right permissions, enable `systemctl enable php-censor.service` and run it by `systemctl start php-censor.service`.
-If you want to start more than one worker, just create more unit files with different name and repeat previous steps.
+Just copy this config to `/etc/systemd/system/php-censor@.service` with right permissions, enable `systemctl enable php-censor@1.service` and run it by `systemctl start php-censor@1.service`.
+If you want to start more than one worker, just create more services by template like: `php-censor@2.service`, `php-censor@3.service` etc.

 ```
 [Unit]
-Description=PHPCensor Worker
+Description=PHPCensor Worker %I
 After=network.target

 [Service]